nazimshoikot/quiz/README.md

-# quiz
+# Awee
-quiz repo to work in a team
+Awee repo to work in a team

 The app will allow students to practice mcq questions and get feedback on which areas to improve on.